Printing with cardstock isn’t as easy as printing with regular paper, which is why we are giving you a list of the best printers for cardstock.

 The duty cycle for this printer is 10,000 pages per month.
 This desktop monochrome printer is network-capable and can be used either in a business or personal setting.
 It has a 133 MHz processor, a 10-sheet priority feed, and a 250-sheet input tray, but you can supplement it with a tray which will hold 510 pages.

 Add the printer to a network so that you can operate it from different computers.
 It also supports a variety of types and sizes of paper including cardstock.
+If you are looking for a best laster printer for cardstock then there are only few options available in the market.

 HP Photosmart D110A Wireless Printer